sazonovanton/BucketIt/README.md

 pip3 install -r requirements.txt
 ```

-Create a .config file in the root directory.
-You can copy the config.example file and fill in the values, or run the script once to create the file interactively.
+You can create a .config file by running script once or copying and changing the config.example file in BucketIt directory:
 ```
 cp config.example .config
 ```
+IMPORTANT: Make sure that the .config file is not readable by other users.
+Otherwise, your S3 credentials can be exposed.

 ## Configuration